rima-alali/Uncertainty-Aware-Architecture/SystematicReview/README.md

 # A Guide to Design Uncertainty-Aware Self-Adaptive Components in Cyber-Physical Systems (draft)

 This guide is part of my thesis.
-It contains the data and the technical report for the systematic review performed over EU projects.
+It contains the data of the study in systematic_review_data.xlsx and the technical report in FullReportReview2019.pdf for the systematic review performed over EU projects.

-Research Question
+Research Questions
 ---------------------------------------------------------------
 - **RQ1:**	What are the typical domains for collective sCPS?
 - **RQ2:**	What are the challenges addressed by collective sCPS?